malakabdalla/Countdown-Timer/README.md

 #New Year CountDown Timer

+This project is Live on GitHub pages : https://malakabdalla.github.io/Countdown-Timer/

 Introduction of the project aim:
 This is a simple App that has a countdown timer for the new year.